scala/scala-lang/_posts/2020-02-20-community-build.md

 A year ago, we [updated
 you](https://www.scala-lang.org/2019/01/18/community-build.html) on
 improvements made up through January 2019.
-The post you are reading highlights the progress the community build has made since then.
+The post you are reading highlights the progress that the community build has made since then.

 In short, we believe **the Scala 2 community build is now essentially complete**.
 Still, we will continue to run and maintain it throughout